EternityForest/KaithemAutomation/help.md

 Bytes and bytearrays.

 \*.gz
-Any other type may be compressed with gzip compresssion(e.g. "foo.txt.gz")
+Any other type may be compressed with gzip compression(e.g. "foo.txt.gz")

 \*.bz2
 Any other type may be compressed with bz2 compression(e.g. "bar.json.bz2")

 #### kaithem.persist.save(data,filename,mode=default,private=False)

 Saves data to a file named fn in a format dictated by the file extension.
 If the file does it exist, it will be created.
 If it does, it will be overwritten.
-If mode=='backup', a tilde will be apended to the existig file's name, the new file written, and then the backup will be deleted.
+If mode=='backup', a tilde will be appended to the existing file's name, the new file written, and then the backup will be deleted.
 Compressed filetypes are also supported.

 If private is True, file will have the mode 700(Only owner or admin/root can read or write the file).
 The mode is changed before the file is written so there is no race condition attack.